Glendale Police Department

 RIDE ALONG PROGRAM

 This program allows citizens to observe law enforcement in action and become familiar with the patrol operations of the department.
 The role the participant plays is strictly that of an observer.
 They may not become involved, physically or verbally, with anyone whom the officer comes in contact.
-Click here to download a Ride Along Application.
+Click here to download the Ride Along Application